Kirkcaldy Corporation Tramways

 Kirkcaldy Corporation Tramways Tram N0 19 and crew at Links St terminus

-The crew of Tramcar No 19 at Links Street terminus — photo undated, but probably taken in the years before the Great War.
+The crew of Tramcar No 19 at the Links Street terminus — photo undated, but probably taken in the years immediately before the Great War.

 Kirkcaldy Corporation Tramways motorman and conductress